republicprotocol/republic-go/README.md

 ```

 #### Use godep to install abigen
-(TODO: Figure out how to install all dependencies in one go)
+(TODO: Figure out how to install all dependencies in one go - `go get` doesn't)

 ```sh
 go get github.com/ethereum/go-ethereum